-1. On the same day, notify the CSO, and pastor/president.
-The CSO will guide you through the process
+- 1. On the same day, notify the CSO, and pastor/president.
+The CSO will guide you through the process - a.

-- a.
 Gather the facts of the potential contact (names and contacts of people) - b.
 Contact Chris Buchleitner or Anne Dillon at the CSO via phone or email - c.
 The CSO may give direct guidance or contact local health department for consultation - d.
-Fill out the Incident Report Form (#19) - e.
-It's possible that the building may need to temporarily close for disinfecting. - f.
-Inform Human Resources for FMLA consideration or complete and submit an FMLA Intake Form - g.
+It's possible that the building may need to temporarily close for disinfecting. - e.
+Inform Human Resources for FMLA consideration or complete and submit an FMLA Intake Form - f.
 If the community needs to be alerted, CSO and Communications will help you with a draft.
-We never disclose personal information, all drafts must be approved by the Communications Department.
+We never disclose personal information; all drafts must be approved by the Catholic Schools Office.
 Information to include: - i.
 Education about COVID-19, including the signs and symptoms of COVID-19 - ii.
 Guidance for close contacts of a person confirmed to have COVID-19 (self quarantine if exposed) - iii.
 Schools and ELCs may be expected to provide a contact tracing list of all contacts within the last 14 days (possible request of health dept.) - iv.
 Information on options for area COVID-19 testing, provided by health dept.